The Mickey Mouse Club: Live concerts and performances

-A unique feature of the show was the Mouseketeers performing concerts on different days (which were usually taped the day before or in the summer, when the kids had more time).
+A unique feature of the show was the Mouseketeers performing concerts on different days (which were usually taped the day before or in summer, when the children had more time).
 During the final season, the concerts were replaced primarily by live performances that featured singing and dancing in front of the audience.

 Theme days

-This version maintained the "theme day" format from the previous two versions.
+This version maintained the "theme day" format from the past two versions.
 When Disney decided to revamp the show for its final season, the show was reduced to a single weekly airing, shown only on Thursdays.
 Although still produced as a daily series during the final season taping in 1994, Disney Channel, after canceling the series once season-seven production had ended, decided to air the final season in a weekly format, therefore stretching the first-run episodes into early 1996.
 The final season premiered in May 1995, almost a year after production had started and more than six months after the series finale was taped.